axolotl-pm/PocketMine-MP/README.md

 ## Licensing information
 This project is licensed under LGPL-3.0.
 Please see the [LICENSE](/LICENSE) file for details.

-pmmp/PocketMine are not affiliated with Mojang.
+Axolotl-PM are not affiliated with Mojang.
 All brands and trademarks belong to their respective owners.
 PocketMine-MP is not a Mojang-approved software, nor is it associated with Mojang.